UK Impact Report - Supporting families reduces children's offending and anti-social behaviour

 Date: 23rd June 2015

-Category: Family Environment and Alternative Care, Mental health, Children in conflict with the law
+Category: Family Environment and Alternative Care, Mental health, Child justice system

 According to Action for Children's new research, providing intensive family support has greatly reduced cases of children offending or displaying anti-social behaviour.